 The report details how people frequently handle stress: “People often eat unhealthy food and don’t have the energy or time to exercise.
 Stress can also lead us into other heart-damaging behaviors, such as smoking and drinking too much alcohol.”

 Stress-inducing events are inevitable.
-It’s important to have some coping skills in our toolboxes, such as using CBD flower, that will help us manage stress in our lives.
+It’s important to have some coping skills and strategies in our toolboxes, such as using CBD flower, that will help us manage stress in our lives.
 Many people rely on CBD products like Medical Cannabis Concentrate Pens to help them relax, calm their minds and get through tough times.